What is a Thoracic IntelliSpine?

 Benefits of Thoracic IntelliSpine

-The goal of the IntelliSpine Thoracic Laser Procedure is to reduce symptoms in the upper to mid back by relieving pressure on the nerves in the spinal canal.
-Compared to traditional approaches, the IntelliSpine Procedure creates considerably less surgical trauma, less bone and tissue damage, and results in fewer complications and a reduced recovery period.
+The goal of the IntelliSpine Thoracic Laser Procedure is to reduce symptoms in the upper to mid-back by relieving pressure on the nerves in the spinal canal.
+Compared to traditional approaches, the IntelliSpine Procedure creates considerably less surgical trauma, less bone and tissue damage, results in fewer complications and a reduced recovery period.
 In addition, avoiding overnight hospital stays can also mean a lower out of pocket cost for the patient.
-Note: we do see patients whose previous spine surgeries are no longer providing them the relief they need.
+Note: We do see patients whose previous spine surgeries are no longer providing them the relief they need.

 Preparing for Thoracic IntelliSpine

 This procedure is usually performed on an outpatient basis, and the recovery period is typically much shorter than open spine surgery.
 While any surgery requires time to heal, many patients report immediate pain relief and are able to return to light activities the following day.
 More in-depth, customized recovery guidelines will be provided by your North American Spine physician.